syg/standard-library-task-group/README.md

 ### Does this undermine plenary meeting's authority?

-The plenary meeting has the final say on proposal advancement for stages 2+.
+The plenary meeting has the final say on proposal advancement for stages.
 This task group is designed to promote a healthier feedback loop.

 ### Why not ad-hoc by proposal?